 Jesus is not more than a teacher, a prophet, he is NOT God:

 God is not only omniscient, but also omnipotent.
 God can do everything.
-This is God whom both Muslims and Christians believe to be.
+This is God whom both Muslims and Christians believe in.
 Jesus here denies his omnipotence, but refers it to the Father, and this is an answer to what Christians say that the signs and works Jesus made prove that he is God, Jesus here answers this claim saying: “By myself I can do nothing”.
+In addition, Jesus needs an angel to strengthen him:

-This may be a continuation to the above verse about God’s omnipotence.
-God is the Creator, He created everything, including angels.
+God is the Creator; He created everything, including angels.
 If Jesus is God, and he created everything, why shall he need one of his creatures to strengthen him?
 Is the creature stronger than the Creator?
+Let’s think about it!